PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_4.md

-Based on the information provided, it appears that the bug is related to the way repeated keys in form data are handled in the `request_body_to_args` function.
-The failing tests and the corresponding error messages indicate that the function is not handling repeated keys properly, leading to unexpected behavior and assertion errors.
+Based on the provided information, it appears that the issue is related to the way FastAPI handles repeated keys in form data.
+The current implementation of `request_body_to_args` is not handling repeated keys correctly, resulting in unexpected behavior and error responses.

-The GitHub issue title "Support repeated key=value in form data" describes the problem accurately.
-The detailed description in the GitHub issue further explains that when repeated keys are present in form data, only the last key=value pair is being handled, which is causing issues with validation.
+The root cause of the issue is that the function is not correctly processing repeated keys when received in form data.
+This results in the incorrect handling of Python lists, sets, and tuples, ultimately leading to the 422 status code in the client response.

-To fix the bug, the `request_body_to_args` function needs to be modified to handle repeated keys properly and validate all the values associated with those keys, not just the last one.
+To fix the problem, the function needs to be modified to properly handle repeated keys in form data, ensuring that they are correctly processed as lists, sets, or tuples based on the expected data types.

-One possible approach for fixing the bug is to modify the logic in the `request_body_to_args` function to check for repeated keys and collect all the associated values into a list for validation.
-This would involve iterating through the form data and collecting all values for each key before performing validation.

-Here's the corrected code for the `request_body_to_args` function:
+Here is the corrected code for the `request_body_to_args` function:

 ```python
 async def request_body_to_args(